 Fairlight Kit Guide: Here are the Basics You Need to Edit Audio in DaVinci Resolve

-Audio editing with Fairlight, in DaVinci Resolve, is designed to be user-friendly, with an intuitive interface that allows you to see what’s going on with your project.
+Audio editing with Fairlight, in DaVinci Resolve, is designed to be user-, with an intuitive interface that allows you to see what’s going on with your project.
 However, you will need a few things to make audio editing functional and more fun.
-In this tutorial you’ll learn how to find an affordable audio interface, pick headphones and monitors, and get some basics tips for setting up your workspace.
+In this you’ll learn how to find an affordable audio interface, pick headphones and monitors, and get some basics tips for setting up your workspace.

 Getting Started With Audio in Fairlight